n1tk/accord/README.md

 accord -a restore
 ```

-If you specified an alternate directory to store the backup files, specify the location to restore the files from using the ``-d`` or ``--directory`` option, followed by directory that was specified during the backup operation.
+If you specified an alternate directory to store the backup files, specify the location to restore the files from using the ``-d`` or ``--directory`` option, followed by the path to the directory that was specified during the backup operation.

-If during the backup you chose to backup only the mirrored repositories, pass the a ``--repos-only`` option to the restore command:
+If you chose to backup only the mirrored repositories, pass the a ``--repos-only`` option to the restore command:

 ```sh
 accord -a restore --repos-only
 ```

 **NOTE:** During the restore process, the platform configuration file is replaced by the config map that was backed up from the source cluster.
-To prevent the platform config file from being replaced during the restore, pass a ``--no-config`` option to the command:
+To prevent the platform config file from being replaced during the restore, pass the ``--no-config`` option to the command:

 ```sh
 accord -a restore --no-config